phetsims/natural-selection/doc/model.md

 ## Reproduction

 In reality, environmental factors may affect reproduction.
 That is not the case in this simulation.
-Reproduction is not affected by environmental factors, and bunnies reproduce using the following model:
+Reproduction is not affected by environmental factors, and bunnies reproduce according to the following model:

 * Bunnies reproduce at 12:00.
 * Any bunny can mate with any other bunny.
 Age, sex, and pedigree relationship are irrelevant.